Drinking While Pregnant

 - OR -

 If a mother-to-be is struggling with alcohol dependency, there is often more to her situation.
-Addiction and pregnancy are both delicate topics.
-It is crucial to handle pregnant women who drink with care and compassion.
+Pregnant women and alcohol are both delicate topics; it is crucial to treat pregnant women who drink with care and compassion.

 If you or someone you know is struggling with alcohol addiction while pregnant, don’t wait to get help.
 Get in touch with a treatment provider today.